-Visit the Midwest Combined Heat and Power Techncial Assistance Partnership for case studies of CHP systems fueled by biogas from anaerobic digestion at waste water treatment plants.
+See Characterization of CHP Opportunities at U.S. Wastewater Treatment Plants (U.S. DOE: 2019) to learn about combined heat and power systems fueled by biogas from anaerobic digestion at WWTPs.
 As of October 2012, 62 publicly owned treatment plants in MN had anerobic digestion in place.
 For small-medium WWTPs in MN, the simple payback for installing CHP is 4-10 years.

 See, for example, a 2012 industrial biogas project at Liberty Paper in which the City of Becker is a partner.
 A pretreatment facility at the Liberty paper mill will allow water to be pretreated on-site and methane captured and burned for in-plant energy use before the water is routed to the city's wastewater treatment plant.